 The crab box comes in two models: EJ-10 (gray case) or EJ-8 (black case).
-Unlike the EJ-8, the EJ-10 has the ability to connect to telephone lines, so it can either feed audio to a remote site or receive audio through a telephone connection.
-For example, it can be used to back up the audio of a Church broadcast if the satellite or Internet stream fails.
+Unlike the EJ-8, the EJ-10 can connect to telephone lines, so it can be used to either transmit or receive audio through a wired phone line.
+One use of this capability is to back up the audio of a broadcast if the satellite or internet stream fails.

 Older meetinghouse sound systems do not have a line-level input (such as an RCA jack).
 Where this is the case, the EJ-8 and EJ-10 allow the connection of any non-mic-level signal into the building sound system.
 Since the EJ-8 and the EJ-10 each have a volume control, various input devices, such as a DVD player with soft audio, can be adjusted for appropriate sound levels.